 - Start with the furnace island costs and begin with the vaporizing furnace, as this is the largest contributor to the utility bill.

 - Check control system set-up.
-Temperature control automation will most often result in about 15% fuel savings.
-This is an observation based on experience.
+Temperature control automation will most often result in about 15% fuel saving.
+This is an observation made based on our experience.

 - Check the temperature control response and make sure that the PID loops are properly tuned, so the combustion system operates smoothly, and therefore efficiently.

-- Check that the burner system is operating with the correct oxygen volume in the flue gas, as recommended by the furnace supplier.
-Too little combustion air means that not all the fuel is burned and CO is being generated.
-Too much air means that the fuel is unnecessarily heating extra air and is therefore wasting energy.
-If the air flow is very high, the flame may be quenched, leading to incomplete combustion and a large energy loss from the furnace.
-This is most common for a furnace with gas only control, which is not recommended for a zinc vaporizing furnace.
-A sweet odor in the vicinity of the furnace is a tell-tail sigh of incomplete combustion.
+- Check that the burner system is operating with the correct oxygen volumes in the flue gas, as recommended by the furnace supplier.
+Too little combustion air means that not all the fuel will be burned and CO will be generated, but too much air means that the fuel is unnecessarily heating the extra air and therefore wasting energy.

 - Check that the waste gas damper, if fitted, is working properly and is in good condition.
 If there is no damper, consider fitting one, as large heat losses may be caused when the furnace is at low fire.